twohkz/tic-tact-toe/README.md

-This a based React JS project that simulate a Tic Tac Toe Game !
+This is a based React JS project that simulate a Tic Tac Toe Game !